insanity54/insane-openbazaar-api/README.md

 The OB_LIVE_TEST is what tells the mocha test to run against a live OpenBazaar server.
 I just comment or uncomment that line depending on what type of test I want to run.

 When Travic-CI runs the test, `TRAVIS` is set in the environment.
 Mocha sees this environment variable, and calls Drakov from within the test.

+### Troubleshooting

+If you get something like "Cannot POST /api/v1/login" in the body of the response from Drakov or OpenBazaar-Server, it means your request isn't matching the OpenBazaar-Server spec (see spec.md).
+Maybe you aren't sending the username and password as a querystring in the body?
+Maybe you are sending the wrong username and password?
+(Drakov requires username:test password:test.)
+See `blobs/example-curl-trace.txt` for an example of how a good request looks.
+You can also use the node module, `request-debug` to see what your request is sending.